Lepidodactylus oorti

 Lepidodactylus oorti is a species of gecko, a lizard in the family Gekkonidae.
 The species is endemic to Indonesia.

 Etymology

 The specific name, oorti, is in honor of Dutch ornithologist Eduard Daniël van Oort.

 Geographic range

-L. oorti is found on the Banda, Damar, and Tanimbar Islands in Indonesia.
+Lepidodactylus oorti is found on the Banda, Damar, and Tanimbar Islands in Indonesia.

+Habitat

+The preferred natural habitat of Lepidodactylus oorti is coastal mangrove forest.